Home > Analyses > Industrials > Old Dominion Freight Line, Inc.

 Business Model & Company Overview

-Old Dominion Freight Line, Inc., founded in 1934 and based in Thomasville, North Carolina, commands a leading position in the U.S. less-than-truckload (LTL) trucking industry.
-The company’s network forms a cohesive ecosystem of regional, inter-regional, and national LTL services, complemented by expedited transportation and value-added offerings like container drayage and supply chain consulting.
-This integrated approach underpins its operational strength across North America.
+Old Dominion Freight Line, Inc., founded in 1934 and headquartered in Thomasville, North Carolina, commands a dominant position in the U.S. less-than-truckload (LTL) trucking sector.
+Its integrated network spans regional, inter-regional, and national LTL services, supported by value-added offerings such as container drayage and supply chain consulting.
+This cohesive ecosystem drives efficient freight movement across North America, leveraging a fleet of over 10K tractors and nearly 42K trailers.

 Financial Performance & Fundamental Metrics

-I analyze Old Dominion Freight Line’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.
+I analyze Old Dominion Freight Line’s income statement, key financial ratios, and dividend payout policy to assess its operational strength and shareholder returns.

 Income Statement

-The table below presents Old Dominion Freight Line, Inc.’s key income statement figures for fiscal years 2021 through 2025, showing revenue trends, profitability, and earnings metrics.
+The table below summarizes Old Dominion Freight Line, Inc.’s key income statement figures for fiscal years 2021 through 2025.

 income statement